Orange Belgium officially opened its brand new data center in Hoboken, Antwerp this week.

-Orange Belgium invested more than €14 million in the construction of the new data centre.
+Orange Belgium invested more than €14 million in the construction of the new data center.
 The design of the building began in 2016 in conjunction with META Architects and Engineering Offices Ingenium and Deerns.

 Beginning in May 2017, construction was undertaken by Engie Fabricom and finalised by the end of the summer of 2018.

-In line with the business operations, the new data centre will be used for radio, telecom, and IT equipment.
+In line with the business operations, the new data center will be used for radio, telecom, and IT equipment.
 It consists of more than 500 high-density 52 unit racks, installed on the equivalent of 12 tennis courts.

-Orange Belgium asserts the building is significantly more eco-efficient than a traditional data centre as it is equipped to use freecooling for 98 percent of the year, as well as being highly secured and resilient thanks to systematically redundant critical elements.
+Orange Belgium asserts the building is significantly more eco-efficient than a traditional data center as it is equipped to use freecooling for 98 percent of the year, as well as being highly secured and resilient thanks to systematically redundant critical elements.

 Orange Belgium CEO Michaël Trabbia says this investment is just the beginning.

-“This state-of-the-art highly secured and eco-efficient data centre, together with the continuous investments in our top quality network clearly demonstrates our commitment to provide to our customers the best experience in their digital lives,” says Trabbia.
+“This state-of-the-art highly secured and eco-efficient data center, together with the continuous investments in our top quality network clearly demonstrates our commitment to provide to our customers the best experience in their digital lives,” says Trabbia.

-“That's why we keep on investing heavily every year to support this massive data growth and to prepare for future services and technologies such as 5G.”
+“That's why we keep on investing heavily every year to support this massive data growth and to prepare for future services and technologies such as 5G.

 The facility also boasts the accolade of being the only CO2-neutral telecom operator in Belgium for its operations (network and buildings).